antonosmond/gitops-tag-flow/README.md

 - tags are simple
 - tags are easy to manipulate e.g. in an emergency you can easily set a tag to any revision to deploy that version
 - doesn't require updates to ArgoCD application manifests
-- deploy to staging could be fully automated if desired i.e. auto merge the PR
+- deploy to staging could be fully automated if desired i.e. auto merge the PR or skip the PR step altogether
 - no need for PR for promotion to prod
 - fast & easy rollback
 - simple repo/chart structure - can support many services & environments on a single branch without any duplication of the charts

 ### Cons

-- although git is still the source of truth, HEAD on main/master is not
+- although git is still the source of truth, the latest revision on main/master is not however the tags provide an easy way to see what's deployed where
-- harder to get a view of the deployed versions from git - you'd need to look at tags or get this info from elsewhere e.g. the k8s cluster or ArgoCD
 - many services / environments in a single repo would mean many tags

-### TODO

-- add optional revision input for rollback
-- better solution to get service name in deploy workflow run-name
-- see if there's a nicer way to solve [this](https://github.com/orgs/community/discussions/26164)
+- many people are more familiar with branch based flows vs tag based flows